VIJAYADASS/Coursera/README.md

 Add a Badge component to the page to notify customers of the new falafel dish. |
 Add an Alert component to the page to notify customers that the restaurant will be closed on New Year's Day. |
 Add a Button component to the page with the text Order Online.
+# Building a Functional Programming
+Task 1: Build a function-based console log message generator. |
+Task 2: Build another console log message generator. |
+Task 3: Run both the consoleStyler and the celebrateStyler functions. |
+Task 4: Insert a congratulatory and custom message.